openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

     --video 0 \
     --delay 1 \
     --show_fps \
-    openvino \
+    OpenVINO&trade; \
     --model data/pretrained_models/ir/coco/detectron/mask_rcnn_resnet50_fpn_2x.xml
 ```

-> **Note:** For most of the Detectron and maskrcnn-benchmark models mean pixel
+> **NOTE:** For most of the Detectron and `maskrcnn-benchmark` models mean pixel
   value of [102.9801, 115.9465, 122.7717] is used while running with a PyTorch
   backend.
-But at the same time this value is integrated into the model itself
+On the other hand, this value is integrated into the model itself
-  by OpenVINO Model Optimizer during export to IR, so there is no need
+  by OpenVINO&trade; Model Optimizer during export to IR, so there is no need
-  to specify this value when running with an OpenVINO backend.
+  to specify this value when running with an OpenVINO&trade; backend.

 ## Evaluation

 `tools/test.py` script is designed for quality evaluation of instance
 segmentation models.
 The script has almost the same interface as a demo script,
-and supports both PyTorch and OpenVINO backends.
+and supports both PyTorch and OpenVINO&trade; backends.

 ### PyTorch